Ads

 Figure 2.
 Ultrasonic testing methods

 The repair technician must realize that the concepts outlined here work fine in the repetitious manufacturing environment, but are likely to be more difficult to implement in a repair environment given the vast number of different composite components installed on the aircraft and the relative complexity of their construction.
-The reference standards would also have to take into account the transmutations that take place when a composite component is exposed to an in-service environment over a prolonged period or has been the subject of repair activity or similar restorative action.
+The reference standards would also have to take into account the changes that take place when a composite component is exposed to an in-service environment over a prolonged period or has been the subject of repair activity or similar restorative action.
 The four most common ultrasonic techniques are discussed next.

 Through Transmission Ultrasonic Inspection